 The feeling of smooth beads and squishy slime can be very soothing, but sometimes there is nothing better than the feeling of something soft and furry when we’re stressed.
 This is the appeal of stuffed animals, which your child may keep in his or her room and stroke during stressful periods.
 Fur keychains are a popular trend right now that can be used as soothing tools without detection.

 A very simple pocket-sized option to deliver softness is to go to the fabric store with your child and touch the fur and fleece fabrics.
 Select a few that feel best to your child, and purchase a quarter-yard of each.
 Cut the fabric into pocket-sized squares or rectangles, and replace as often as necessary.
-Some children will find it soothing to just touch the fur with their fingers, while others may find it helpful to rub it on their arms or faces for soothing relief from stress.
+Some children will find it soothing to just touch the fur with their fingers.
+Others may find it helpful to rub it on their arms or faces for soothing relief from stress.

 4. Photos (sight)